VISIT OUR ART STORE ▶

 The Bottom Line

-Adding iridescent medium to watercolor is such a simple way to boost your painting.
-Whether you mix it in or layer it on top, the shimmer creates a new kind of magic.
-Try it on your next floral or abstract piece—see how it changes the way your colors dance on paper!
+Adding iridescent medium to watercolor is such a simple way for the artist to boost their painting.
+Whether they mix it in or layer it on top, the shimmer creates a new kind of magic.
+They encourage others to try it on their next floral or abstract piece—see how it changes the way the colors dance on paper!